Pratikshakhose/kratinasg/README.md

 # kratinasg
-this is a online appointement app for which can save time and efforts.
+this is a online appointement app  which can save time and efforts.